Abibubble/milestone2-harry-potter-quiz/README.md

 Friends, family members, and other developers were asked to review the site and documentation to point out any bugs and/or user experience issues that they came across.

 ### Solved Bugs
-1. The setHouse function wasn't acting on the second page, so it didn't change the color scheme as it should
+1. The setHouse function wasn't acting on the second page, so it didn't change the color scheme as it should.
     * I searched Google and Stack Overflow and tested out a few fixes that I saw suggested there, but none of them worked.
     * I used console.log on all of my variables after they were created, and discovered that 'this' wasn't being targeted properly.
     * The houseChosen variable was collecting the correct id, and the answers variable was collecting an HTML collection instead of the answers.